shanalikhan/code-settings-sync/README.md

 # Visual Studio Code Settings Sync

+> Type "Sync" In Command Palette in order to download / upload

 ## Key Features
     * Use your github account token.
     * Easy to Upload and Download on one click.
     * Saves all settings and snippets files.
     * Upload Key : Ctrl + Alt + u
     * Download Key : Ctrl + Alt + d
+    * Type Sync In Order to View all sync options

 ## Steps To Get the Github Key.

 This extension required your GitHub Account Personal Access Token.
 You can create one simple by looking into the following pictures.